Our Most Popular Models

 How much does a Pre-Daytona cost?

 "Pre-Daytona" vintage watches are highly coveted among collectors and are quite difficult to find.
 This is because these timepieces were produced before 1963 and only in relatively limited numbers.
 Even though Rolex first trademarked the name "Cosmograph" in the early 1950s, the dials of Pre-Daytonas only feature the word "Chronograph."

 However, these watches never became a real hit since other manufacturers had already made a name for themselves producing chronographs, including Heuer.
 Moreover, in a rare move, Rolex opted to go with a caliber from a third party instead of their own.
-Gold editions with the reference number 6234 cost around 104,000 USD today.
-Prices for the stainless steel versions fall between 41,500 USD and 52,100 USD.
+Gold editions with the reference number 6234 can break 100,000 USD today.
+Prices for the stainless steel versions fall between 30,000 and 54,000 USD.

 A Racing Chronograph

 Rolex engineers initially designed the Daytona with race car drivers in mind.
 The chronograph function of this tool watch can measure time periods of up to 12 hours.
 Daytonas from the 1960s are powered by the manual Valjoux caliber 72.
 Production of these hand-wound watches ended in 1976 when Rolex introduced the first automatic Daytonas.
 The Swiss manufacturer announced further improvements to their chronographs at Baselworld 1988, including automatic chronographs with the caliber 4030.
 This movement is based on the Zenith El Primero, which ticks at 36,000 vibrations per hour (vph).